ddzik19/python-test/README.md

 In Visual Studio Code (VSC).

-Click on the app.py file in the explorer. then click teh play button that is in the top right hand corner of the screen.
+Click on the app.py file in the explorer. then click he play button that is in the top right hand corner of the screen.

 These two methods should work and run the app.